openconfig/attestz/README.md

 #### TPM 2.0 Enrollment via HMAC challenge

-This enrollment flow can be used for TPM 2.0 devices where the switch owner has access to the device's Endorsement Key (EK) public key or certificate, but the device does not have a vendor-provisioned IDevID or IAK certificate.
+This enrollment flow is used for TPM 2.0 devices where the switch owner has access to the device's Endorsement Key (EK) public key or certificate, but the device does not have a vendor-provisioned IDevID or IAK certificate.
 This flow establishes trust in device-generated IAK and IDevID keys by verifying a chain of trust originating from the EK, whose authenticity is confirmed via proof-of-possession using an HMAC-based challenge.
+This approach eliminates the requirement for vendors to provision IAK/IDevID certificates during manufacturing and offers a universal solution for any TPM 2.0 device, provided the EK public keys or certificates are tracked by the owner.

+Prerequisites:

+- The vendor must record the EK public key or certificate and provide it for each supervisor via the Ownership Voucher gRPC Service (OVGS) along with other identifiers such as serial number, mac address and hardware model.
+- The switch owner must maintain a trusted, secure database called Root of Trust (RoT) database, that fetches vendor EKs from the vendor's Ownership Voucher gRPC Service (OVGS) and stores them.
+The EKs should be queryable via the supervisor serial number returned from the device.

 ##### TPM 2.0 Enrollment Workflow Steps (HMAC Challenge)

-1. On completion of Bootz workflow, device obtains all necessary credentials and configurations to start serving TPM enrollment gRPC API endpoints on port 9339.
+1. On completion of Bootz workflow, device obtains all necessary credentials and configurations to start serving TPM enrollment gRPC API endpoints.
 2. EnrollZ service is notified to enroll a TPM on a specific device.
 It establishes a one-way TLS connection where the device is required to verify the certs presented by EnrollZ service via the trust bundle provided in Bootz, and the device is not required to present a certificate.
 3. EnrollZ calls device's `GetControlCardVendorID` to get card details like serial number.
-4. EnrollZ queries its RoT database using serial number to fetch device's EK public key.
+4. EnrollZ queries its Root of Trust (RoT) database using serial number to fetch device's EK public key.
 5. EnrollZ creates a restricted HMAC key, wraps it to the EK public key, and sends `Challenge` RPC to device with wrapped HMAC key and other details.
 6. Device imports HMAC key using its EK private key, creates an IAK key pair if one doesn't exist, and calls `TPM2_Certify` to certify IAK public key using imported HMAC key.
 7. Device returns IAK public key, `iak_certify_info` structure, and `iak_certify_info_signature` as part of `ChallengeResponse`.